Une

 Author’s statement

-A fleeting encounter is like a haiku collection, those short Japanese poems that describe moments as snapshots, with distance and humor, to provoke thought.
+A temporary story is like a haiku collection, those short Japanese poems that describe moments as snapshots, with distance and humor, to provoke thought.

 The film begins with a break-up.
 But Sacha’s crisis is deeper and also affects his work as an advertiser.
 He is burned out, everything is “too much” for him, while Marjan suffers from “not enough” and can no longer stand the wait.